ably77/kubernetes-labs/Lab 3 - Killing Node.md

 Navigate to the DC/OS UI > Services > Kubernetes tab and open next to the terminal so you can see the components in the DC/OS UI.
 Use the search bar to search for kube-node-0

-Kill the etcd manually and watch the UI auto-heal the etcd instance:
+Kill the kubelet manually and watch the UI auto-heal the kubelet instance:

 ```
 dcos task exec -it kube-node-0-kubelet kill -9 3